 The Kubernetes control plane is in constant contact with the compute machines to ensure that the cluster runs as configured.
 Controllers respond to cluster changes to manage object states and drive the actual, observed state or current status of system objects to match the desired state or specification.

 Several major components comprise the control plane: the API server, the scheduler, the controller-manager, and etcd.
 These core Kubernetes components ensure containers are running with the necessary resources in sufficient numbers.
-These components can all run on one master node, but many enterprises concerned about fault tolerance replicate them across multiple nodes to achieve high availability.
+These components can all run on one primary node, but many enterprises concerned about fault tolerance replicate them across multiple nodes to achieve high availability.

 Kubernetes API Server